-If you have any concerns about our use of your personal information, you can make a complaint to us via our Data Protection Officer using the contact details listed above.
+If you have any concerns about our use of your personal data, you can make a complaint to us via our Data Protection Officer using the contact details listed above.

-You can also complain to the ICO if you are unhappy with how we have used your data:
+You can also complain to the Information Commissioner’s Office (ICO) if you are unhappy with how we have used your data:

 Information Commissioner’s Office